Pros and Cons of the Amniocentesis Procedure

 The amniocentesis procedure provides a lot of valuable genetic information, but it is not without risk to mother and baby.
 Therefore, parents and practitioners must exercise a high level of responsibility in deciding whether or not to have this prenatal test.

 Learning About Your Baby’s Genetic Makeup

-This test tells a lot about the genetic makeup of your baby and reveals more common genetic defects.
+The amniocentesis procedure tells a lot about the genetic makeup of your baby and reveals more common genetic defects.
 Amniocentesis is usually performed between the 12th and the 16th week, after the last menstrual period when there is enough fluid surrounding the baby that a sample is possible.
 Amniocentesis may also be performed in the last eight weeks of pregnancy.
 It takes a week or two to get the results on chromosomal abnormalities (and the baby’s sex).
-Results on conditions such as spinal defects, Hunter’s Syndrome, and Tay-sachs Disease are available the next day.
+Results on conditions such as spinal defects, Hunter’s Syndrome and Tay-Sachs Disease are available the next day.

 Using ultrasound to locate an area where baby and placenta are not in the way, the doctor inserts a long needle through the skin on the abdomen into the uterus and withdraws some amniotic fluid.
 These materials are then sent to genetic and biochemical laboratories for analysis.
 The whole procedure takes around thirty minutes.